 Oculus Rift v HTC Vive: Audio

 Another way headset makers can add to the immersive experience is audio.
 Oculus has its Head-Related Transfer Tech (HRTF) which combines with the Rift's head tracking to create spatial, 3D audio.
-It's impressive in use and gives the impression that you are surrounded, in 360 degrees, by realistic sounds.
+It's impressive in use and gives the impression that you are surrounded, in 360 degrees, by sound.
 An Oculus Audio SDK gives developers the chance to take advantage of the software but again, it's not guaranteed for every title.

 HTC didn't package up nice headphones like Oculus did but you do get decent earbuds in the package.
-They're not on a particularly long wire which is nice since you're already dealing with lots of long cables.
+They're not on a particularly long wire which is good since you're already dealing with lots of long cables.

-Both headsets let you switch out their hardware for your own set of headphones – which you may have to do with the Vive if the earbuds aren't cutting it.
+Additionally both headsets let you switch out their hardware for your own set of headphones – which you may have to do with the Vive if the earbuds aren't cutting it.

 Oculus Rift wins for audio, because man, does it sound incredible.
 Two big thumbs up to Oculus for making its tiny headphones blast so much sound into your ears all the while making you think it's coming from all sorts of directions.